Cyb3rC3lt/CrackMapExec-Modules/README.md

 If you ever wanted a list of Computers described as 'Server' or some other decription of your choice then the 'COMP-DESC' module is for you.

-COMP-DESC searches the operating system attribute of all computer objects for any user supplied text, so we can easily return all computers that are named 'server' for example.
+FIND-COMPUTER searches the operating system and name attribute of all computer objects for any user supplied text, so we can easily return all computers that are named 'server' for example.

 # Usage